pdefusco/MLOps_Patterns_1_Model_Factory/README.md

 A Model Factory is a common Machine Learning Engineering pattern to enable the continuous creation and maintenance of production models.
 It consists of a sequential workflow to incrementally refine models as new datasets and features are created.

+Key benefits include the ability to deploy and scale machine learning use cases faster and at lower cost; the ability to turn a model concept into a long term value generating asset in a large organization; and the ability to free up Data Scientists and Engineers hours so they can focus on new use cases rather than maintaining existing ones.

 CML has extensive MLOps features and a set of model and lifecycle management capabilities to enable the repeatable, transparent, and governed approaches necessary for scaling model deployments and ML use cases.

 ## Requirements